-Architecture We use an encoder-decoder network with skip connections [\Box] optimized for the MSE loss using the ADAM optimizer .
+Architecture We use an encoder-decoder network with skip connections (Ronneberger et al. 2015) optimized for the MSE loss using the ADAM optimizer.

 Details are shown in our supplemental materials.
 The architecture is different from the simplified one in the previous section where it was important to systematically explore many possible variants.
-The encoding proceeds in 3×3 convolution steps 1 to 7, increasing the number of feature channels from 1 to 256.
-There is a flat 1×1 convolution at the most abstract representation at stage 8.
+The encoding proceeds in $3 \times 3$ convolution steps 1 to 7, increasing the number of feature channels from 1 to 256.
+There is a flat $1 \times 1$ convolution at the most abstract representation at stage 8.
 Decoding happens on stages 9 to 14.
-This step resizes the image, convolves with stride 1 and outputs the stated number of feature, followed by a concatenate convolution by the stated skip ID and finally a convolution with stride 1 that outputs the stated number of features (ResConv).
+This step resizes the image, convolves with stride 1 and outputs the stated number of features, followed by a concatenate convolution by the stated skip ID and finally a convolution with stride 1 that outputs the stated number of features (ResConv).

 Note, that boundary handling is required at all stages except 8.
-For the downbranch 1-7 this can be less relevant as strides do not produce all edge cases we handle, e. g., the boundary pixels on the bottom of the input are skipped in an even resolution scheme.
+For the down-branch 1-7 it can be less relevant as strides do not produce all edge cases we handle.
+This is because, with an even resolution scheme and a stride of 2, the last row and column are skipped.
+Consequentially, three of the four corners and two of the four edges are skipped, too.

-Measure We apply different task-specific measures: Gauss filtering and Colorization produce images for human observers and consequently are quantified using DSSIM.
+Measure We apply different task-specific measures: Gaussian filtering and Colorization produce images for human observers and consequently are quantified using DSSIM.
 De-Bayering, as a de-noising task, is measured using the PSNR metric while disparity and scene flow are image correspondence problems with results in pixel units.

 Additionally, we propose to measure the success as the loss ratio between the test loss of our architecture with and the test loss of an architecture without explicit boundary handling, using the MSE metric.
-We suggest to use the ratio as it abstracts away from the unit and the absolute loss value that depends on the task, allowing to compare effectiveness across tasks.
+We suggest to use the ratio as it abstracts away from the unit and the absolute loss value that depends on the task, allowing to compare effectiveness across tasks (Table 1).